Cart 0

 How to Say Babylon is Sinclair’s reckoning with the culture that initially nourished but ultimately sought to silence her; it is her reckoning with patriarchy and tradition, and the legacy of colonialism in Jamaica.
 Rich in lyricism and language only a poet could evoke, How to Say Babylon is both a universal story of a woman finding her own power and a unique glimpse into a rarefied world we may know how to name, Rastafari, but one we know little about.

-Get How to Say Babylon by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get How to Say Babylon by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by S&S/37 Ink and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit